 2. Que te folle un pez

-How crazily surreal is that?
-It means “screw you" in a most visual way, and it can land you in deep water (no pun intended) if used in the wrong company.
+How crazy surreal is that?
+It means “screw you” in an extremely visual way, and it can land you in deep water (no pun intended) if used in the wrong company.

 3. Me cago en…